Advice for Fashion Students

 When she was 6 years old, Jordan Glasser ’14 would spend hours helping her grandma transform hand-me-down clothes into dress-up costumes.

-She never imagined that, one day, she would be making a living turning visions of empire waists and princess seams into one-of-a-kind bridesmaid dresses.
+She never imagined that, one day, she would be making a living as a dress designer.

-As head designer at Bari Jay Fashions in New York City, Glasser dreams up designs for bridesmaid and flower girl dresses and oversees their creation from start to finish.
-What begins as a series of sketches ends as a 30-piece collection, available at bridal boutiques nationwide.
+Since August 2021, Glasser has worked as a junior's dress designer at Star Children Dress Company in New York City.
+Prior to that, she was head designer at Bari Jay Fashions in New York City, where she dreamed up designs for bridesmaid and flower girl dresses and oversaw their creation from start to finish.
+What began as a series of sketches ended as a 30-piece collection, available at bridal boutiques nationwide.

-One of the most rewarding – and surreal – moments of Glasser’s career so far was wearing her own design – as a bridesmaid in a close friend’s wedding.
+Glasser said one of the most rewarding – and surreal – moments of her career was wearing her own design – as a bridesmaid in a close friend’s wedding.
 She was one of six bridesmaids who said yes to the dress, a floor-length, dusty pink, V-neck, off-the-shoulder gown.

 Glasser grew up in Albany, NY, and chose SUNY Oneonta for its proximity to home and availability of a wide variety of academic majors, including Fashion and Textiles.